Hazardous Waste Fees

 LHW fees are set by the King County Board of Health (BOH) and are used to pay for Program services to reduce the use and exposure to hazardous products, materials, chemicals and wastes.

-The Local Hazardous Waste Management Program is implemented through a multi-jurisdictional Management Coordination Committee (MCC) and is recognized as the Program governing entity by the Washington State Department of Ecology.
+The Hazardous Waste Management Program is implemented through a multi-jurisdictional Management Coordination Committee (MCC) and is recognized as the Program governing entity by the Washington State Department of Ecology.